alexis-dotnet/ExchangeAPI/README.md

 * SqlServer LocalDb
 * .NET 5

 This project is using SqlServer LocalDb as **(LocalDb)\\msqllocaldb**, and Entity Framework Core is being used to access the databse.
-SQL Scripts to create the database have not been included because the project scans the SqlServer LocalDb instance to look if the database exists, and if it doesn't exist, the code will create it based on the entities and mapping included in DbInitializer.cs.
+SQL Scripts to create the database have not been included because the project scans the SqlServer LocalDb instance at runtime to look for the database, and if it doesn't exist, the code will create it based on the entities and mappings included in DbInitializer.cs.
 Also, several testing clients will be created on this step:

 ```
     public static class DbInitializer